THE BEST VALUE CARBON WHEELSET

 Design: I measured the wheelset I tested at 1608 grams, including the rim strips but not the valves.
 The rims measured 38.0 mm deep, 21.3mm inside, and 26.9 mm outside on the U-shaped rim.

-Quality: Roval provides the original owner with a lifetime material and workmanship warranty.
+Quality: Roval provides the original owner with a lifetime warranty on materials and workmanship.
 If you buy the wheels from the original owner, Roval will still stand by them for two years from the original purchase.
 This is unique.
-I’ve not seen many “second owner” warranties other wheelset sellers offer.
+I’ve not seen many “second owner” warranties that other wheelset sellers offer.

 The 2-yr free repair or replacement crash replacement policy covers the original owner if the wheel is damaged while riding.